ibelinp/CloudSDR-Radio-Emulator/README.md

     # Handle loop/repeat as needed
 ```

+**Important:** File playback must match the configured sample rate for proper timing.
+SpectraVue expects real-time data flow, so the emulator must stream file data at exactly the sample rate specified by SpectraVue (e.g., 2.048 MHz).

+**Better approach:** Use I/Q data from other clocked sources (real SDRs, signal generators) that naturally produce data at the correct sample rates, rather than trying to time file playback precisely.

 ## Protocol Details

 The emulator implements the CloudSDR Interface Specification with these key features: